From Shortcuts to Triggers: Backdoor Defense with Denoised PoE: Experiments

 \subsection{Main Results}

-As shown in \Cref{tab:main}, compared with the baseline (ONION), our proposed DPoE method achieves better defense performance on all of the three single-type trigger attacks, especially the syntactic attack that the baseline method fails to defend against.
-Since ONION is a detection-based defense scheme with the assumption that triggers are rare words, the syntactic attack which does not involve explicit trigger words is not within its scope of defense.
-In contrast, DPoE leverages a shallow model to capture the backdoor shortcuts regardless of the type of triggers, enabling the training of a backdoor-robust main model that does not learn the mapping from triggers to the target label.
-Furthermore, DPoE achieves an even lower ASR than the Benign baseline under InsertSent and Syntactic attacks, indicating that DPoE not only effectively defends backdoor triggers, but is also robust to the semantic shortcuts introduced by the insertion of triggers.
+As shown in \Cref{tab:main}, our proposed DPoE method outperforms all of the four baselines and achieves the best defense performance on all of the three single-type trigger attacks as well as the muti-type trigger setting, especially the syntactic attack that most baseline methods fail to defend against.
+Since ONION and BKI are detection-based defense methods based on the assumption that triggers are rare words, the syntactic attack which does not involve explicit trigger words is not within their scope of defense.
+In contrast, DPoE leverages a shallow model to capture the backdoor shortcuts regardless of the type of triggers,\footnote{We demonstrate in \Cref{appendix:clean} that DPoE remains robust when there is no backdoor in the training data.} enabling the training of a backdoor-robust main model that does not learn the backdoor shortcut from triggers to the target label.
+Furthermore, DPoE achieves an even lower ASR than the Benign baseline in some cases (highlighted in blue), indicating that DPoE not only effectively defends backdoor triggers, but is also robust to the semantic shortcuts introduced by the insertion of triggers.
+More importantly, the clean Acc of DPoE can be higher than Benign model, enabling backdoor defense to no longer come at the expense of clean data accuracy.

 \textbf{NoDefense} and \textbf{Benign} provide an understanding of the attack effectiveness and the defense performance.
-The attack success rate of multi-type triggers reaches $92.77\%$ on BERT without defense, indicating the effectiveness of the mix trigger attack which can alter the victim model to predict the target label almost certainly.
-Under the novel mix trigger attack, DPoE also manages to defend effectively, with the ASR being close to that of Benign.
+The ASR of multi-type triggers exceeds $96\%$ on BERT without defense for all of three datasets, indicating the effectiveness of the mix trigger attack which can induce the victim model to predict the target label almost certainly.
+Under the novel mix trigger attack, DPoE also manages to defend effectively with the ASR being close to or even lower than that of Benign.
 Besides, DPoE still maintains a competitive clean Acc compared with Benign and NoDefense, which demonstrates the effectiveness of the denoising technique that helps the model to be more resistant to noisy labels even under a high noise rate (approximately $20\%$ for syntactic and multi-type attacks).

+Compared with applying PoE alone, the clean Acc is significantly improved due to the denoising module of DPoE.
+On OffensEval, Acc under BadNet attack is only $81.72\%$ by PoE defense, while exceeding $84\%$ after applying the denoising technique, which performs even better than the Benign model.
+This is because the benign training data might already contain noisy labels that hinder the utility of the model, which is alleviated by the denoising module in DPoE.
+Similar conclusions can be made on all of the three datasets under four attacks.
+Overall, the incorporated denoising part further boosts defense performance, while no single denoising technique consistently outperforms the rest.
+The most effective denoising scheme for backdoor defense is left for future work.